dechamps/FlexASIO/BACKENDS.md

     Processing Objects][] (APOs), which can apply arbitrary pre-mixing (SFX) or post-mixing (MFX/EFX/GFX) processing on audio data.
 Some backends will bypass this processing, some won't.
+- **Automatic device switching:** some backends can be set up to track the audio device set as default in the Windows audio control panel.
+If the default device changes, the stream is automatically and transparently redirected to the new device.
+Other backends don't support this, and can only select a specific device that cannot change while streaming is taking place.
 - **Feature set:** some FlexASIO features and options might not work with all backends.